I don't think that we should have billionaires because, frankly, it is so much money in a moment of such inequality.

 Not really.

-Uh Florida's gonna see growth like they've never seen before if this guy gets elected.
+Florida is going to see growth like they've never seen before if this guy gets elected.

 Listen.

-I don't think that we should have billionaires, because frankly, it is so much money in a moment of such inequality.
+I don't think that we should have billionaires because frankly, it is so much money in a moment of such inequality.

 And ultimately, what we need more of is equality across our city and across our state and across our country.

-To each according to their need, from each according to their ability, and as determined by the big hand of government.
+To each according to their need, from each according to their ability, and as determined by the big hand of government, that is, by definition, Marxism, communism, statism, call it whatever you want.

-Uh and he even went as far as to give the textbook definition, the dictionary definition for socialism, and that is seizing the means of production.
+And he even went as far as to give the textbook definition, the dictionary definition for socialism, and that is seizing the means of production.

 Listen.